Gastric Restrictive Surgery

-Abdominal scarring and adhesions.
+Scarring and adhesions in the belly (abdomen).
 These can lead to bowel blockage.

-Vomiting due to eating more than the stomach pouch can hold, not chewing food well
+Vomiting because of eating more than the stomach pouch can hold, not chewing food

 In LAGB, the band can erode into the stomach or slip.
 This can block the flow of food

 through the band.
 Rarely, stomach juices may leak into the stomach and emergency surgery